Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/research.md

 <hr>
 <div style="text-align: left">
 <img style="float: left; padding: 10px 10px 10px 10px;" src="../images/miniPlantPollNet.jpg" width=450>
+Plant-pollinator interaction networks are bipartite networks representing the mutualistic interactions between a set of plant species and a set of pollinator species.
+Data on these networks are collected by field biologists, who count visits from pollinators to flowers.
+Ecologists study the structure and function of these networks for scientific, conservation, and agricultural purposes.
+Our work investigates how matrix and tensor factorization techniques can help elucidate the structure of these imperfectly observed networks and aid predictions about new potential links.
 Funded in part by the National Science Foundation (NSF) under Grant No. III-1910118.
 </div>